philou/philou.github.com/_posts/2019-02-19-feature-teams-vs-component-teams-decide-with-event-storming-and-ddd.markdown

 Here are the detailed steps for this activity:

 * Do this in front of the Event Storming board.
-It's better to have the [functional areas](/drafting-a-functional-architecture-vision-with-ddd-event-storming-part-1/) and [relationship patterns](/focus-on-core-domain-with-relationships-from-ddd-and-event-storming/).
+It's better to have the [bounded contexts](/drafting-a-functional-architecture-vision-with-ddd-event-storming-part-1/) and [relationship patterns](/focus-on-core-domain-with-relationships-from-ddd-and-event-storming/).
 They make good starting points for team boundaries
 * Present the team principles
 * Let people brainstorm ideal team boundaries.
 Again, use wool, tape to mark this on the board
 * Ask attendees to identify the skills needed for each team.
 They can mark this on the board with post-its